Leo3418/leo3418.github.io/content/en/posts/2023-02-07-avoid-9999-only-gentoo-packages.md

     ebuild must be unkeyworded
     (<https://devmanual.gentoo.org/ebuild-writing/functions/src_unpack/vcs-sources/>).

-### Package is Prone to Changes in the VCS Repository
+### Package Is Prone to Changes in the VCS Repository

 The upstream may update the sources in the VCS repository at any time, and changes may break things: what worked yesterday may be broken today.